- Visiting Assistant Professor of International Affairs

 “Playing Pin the War on the Lobby,” The Forum: A Journal of Applied Research in Contemporary Politics, Berkeley Electronic Press 4 (1): 2006.

-IAFF 6171 Introduction to Conflict Resolution (graduate)
+IAFF 6171 Conflict and Conflict Resolution (graduate)

-IAFF 3181 Introduction to Conflict Resolution (undergraduate)
+IAFF 3181 Conflict and Conflict Resolution (undergraduate)